Inter Club Council (ICC) and Clubs

-- Talk to a faculty member about your interest, and whether they would be interested in advising your club.
+- Talk to a faculty or staff member about your interest, and whether they would be interested in advising your club.

 - Contact the Student Activities specialist in order to check the inactive club balance sheet and to discuss the correct process to planning and running a club.

 - Recruit a minimum of 5 active members who share your interest to start your club.